 If you find your speed to be low, here’s some options to consider:

 1. Upgrade your internet speed

 This is certainly the most obvious, but when was the last time you asked your providers about how fast their offerings are now?
-If it’s been a few years, they likely have new services (maybe even fiber) that could greatly increase your download speeds.
+If it’s been a few years, they likely have new services (maybe even fiber optic -the fastest) that could greatly increase your download speeds.